stellar-deprecated/horizon-importer/doc/introduction.md

 ### Future additions

 The history API is pretty sparse at present.
 Presently you can page through all transactions in application order, or page through transactions that a apply to a single account.
 This is really only useful for explaining how paging and filtering works within horizon, as most useful information for transactions are related to their operations.

+## API Overview

+The following section describes a couple of important concepts for the horizon api at a high level.
+Understanding these concepts will help make your overall experience integrating with horizon much easier.

+### Response Format

+Rather than using a full custom way of representing the resources we expose in Horizon, we use [HAL](http://stateless.co/hal_specification.html).
+HAL is a simple hypermedia format in JSON that remains simple while giving us a couple of benefits such as simpler client integration for several languages.
+See [this wiki page](https://github.com/mikekelly/hal_specification/wiki/Libraries) for a list of libraries.

+See [Responses](responses.md) for more details

+### Error Format

+HAL doesn't really have any special consideration for error responses.
+To provide some standardization to our API's error messages we use the [Problem Details for HTTP APIs RFC](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00)

+See [errors](errors.md) for more details

+### Paging

+TODO